 The facility also has a fully equipped laboratory, dental clinic, ophthalmology clinic, emergency room, and a recently built ambulatory surgery clinic.
 Other amenities include waiting and meeting rooms, conference and medical archive areas; clean drinking systems, parking and a garden.

-“While BRA will no longer provide direct health services as part of its overall program agenda, it will, however, continue to use its unique holistic approach model by supporting a number of clinics and hospitals operated by some of its key local partners to ensure that patients do receive comprehensive health services,” concluded Gaillard.
+“While the Batey Relief Alliance (BRA) will no longer provide direct health services as part of its overall program agenda, it will, however, continue to use its unique holistic approach model by supporting a number of clinics and hospitals operated by some of its key local partners to ensure that patients do receive comprehensive health services,” concluded Gaillard.

 BRA pledged to accompany the Dominican government during its management of the newly-acquired medical center by complementing the medical attention with some of its ongoing donor-funded programs, including food security, deworming, micronutrients, clean drinking water, agriculture, preventive health education, etc.

-Founded in New York in 1997, BRA is a non-for-profit, humanitarian aid organization dedicated to addressing the socio-economic and health needs of children and their families severely affected by extreme poverty, disease and hunger in Latin America and the Caribbean, particularly in Haiti, Dominican Republic and Peru.
+Founded in New York in 1997, Batey Relief Alliance (BRA) is a non-for-profit, humanitarian aid organization dedicated to addressing the socio-economic and health needs of children and their families severely affected by extreme poverty, disease and hunger in Latin America and the Caribbean, particularly in Haiti, Dominican Republic and Peru.
 BRA is a member of the Clinton Global Initiative; and holds Special Consultative Status with the United Nations’ Economic and Social Council (ECOSOC).